vjrantal/event-hub-loader/README.md

 ./run.sh
 ```

-Observe the output that prints the Incoming Messages metric from the Event Hub created.
+If you have set `PRINT_METRICS=true`, you can observe the output that prints the Incoming Messages metric from the Event Hub created.
 In a success case, one should be able to see a an output like below that informs about more than zero incoming messages:

 ```
 The Event Hub currently has 504874.0 incoming messages